Revision Responsibility: Student and Career Services Coordinator

 If you would like additional information about any of the above disabilities, click here.

-The Office of the Academic Support and Career Services facilitates reasonable modifications for students and prospective students.
+The Office of the Student and Career Services facilitates reasonable modifications for students and prospective students.
 Those who wish to request reasonable modifications should contact the designated Platt College ADA Coordinator, and provide up-to-date (within 3 years) documentation of disability.
 All information discussed is confidential between the designed Platt College ADA Coordinator the perspective student, student or employee, and any other Platt College representative deemed to be in a “need to know” position.

 Examples of frequently requested student reasonable modifications include: